Ricky Bell (running back): Regular season

+Playoffs

 Death

 Bell died at age 29 of heart failure caused by dermatomyositis.
-Mario Van Peebles portrayed the player in the 1991 made-for-television movie, A Triumph of the Heart: The Ricky Bell Story, which was based on the life of Ricky Bell.
-Bell's remains were interred in the Inglewood Park Cemetery in Inglewood, California.
+Mario Van Peebles portrayed Bell in the 1991 made-for-television movie A Triumph of the Heart: The Ricky Bell Story.
+Bell's remains were interred in Inglewood Park Cemetery in Inglewood, California.

-He was survived by his wife, Natalia; his 10-year-old son, Ricky, Jr., a 3-year-old daughter, Noell, and his mother, Ruth, brothers Archie Bell, Lee Bell and Jerry Bell.
+He was survived by his wife, Natalia; his 10-year-old son, Ricky Jr., a 3-year-old daughter, Noell, his mother, Ruth, and brothers Archie, Lee, and Jerry Bell.